Analytic test configurations and geodesic rays: Convex motivation

 Let $\Conv(\mathbb{R}^n)$ denote the space of convex functions on $\mathbb{R}^n.$ We take the convention that the function identically equal to $-\infty$ is in $\Conv(\mathbb{R}^n).$

 \begin{definition} Let $\phi$ be a $C^2$ convex function on an open subset of $\mathbb{R}^n$.
-The \emph{(real) Monge-Amp\`ere measure} of $\phi,$ denoted by $MA(\phi),$ is the Borel measure defined as Furthermore $MA$ has an unique extension to a continuous operator on the cone of (finite-valued) convex functions (see \cite{Yanir2} for references).
+The \emph{(real) Monge-Amp\`ere measure} of $\phi,$ denoted by $MA(\phi),$ is the Borel measure defined as The operator $MA$ has an unique extension to a continuous operator on the cone of (finite-valued) convex functions (see \cite{Yanir2} for references).
 If $\phi$ is $C^2$ then

 i.e.\ the Monge-Amp\`ere measure is the pullback of the Lebesgue measure under the gradient map. \end{definition}